Rhene obscura: Description

 Like many in the genus, Rhene obscura resembles a beetle.
 It is a medium-sized spider with a body is divided into two main parts: a cephalothorax and an abdomen.
 The male's carapace, the hard upper part of the cephalothorax, is typically 3.1 mm in length, 2.3 mm in width and 0.8 mm in height.
 It is flat dark brown and covered in short brown hairs with an eye field shaped like a trapezium.
 The part of its face known as the clypeus is very low and brown.
 Its chelicerae are dark brown with a single tooth at the back and two at the front.
 The spider's remaining mouthparts, including its labium and maxillae are dark brown.

 The female's abdomen is slightly larger than its carapace, measuring 3.3 mm in length and 2.5 mm in width.
 It is oval and has very obvious vestigial indentations on its surface.
 The top of its abdomen is dark brown and covered in short delicate hairs.
 The bottom of its abdomen is darker.
 It has brown spinnerets.
-The spider's legs are generally short, although the fron legs are longer and broader than the others, which also feature a few orange segments.
+The spider's legs are generally short, although the front legs are longer and broader than the others, which also feature a few orange segments.
 They have brown leg hairs.

 Rhene obscura has distinctive copulatory organs.
 It has a large epigyne, the external visible part of its copulatory organs, that shows pronounced sclerotization.
 It has a shallow depression in the middle and copulatory openings that are hidden in sclerotized basket-like features.
 The spider's insemination ducts are particularly long and lead to relatively large spermathecae, or receptacles.
 Compared to the related Rhene formosa, there is a ridge in the middle of the central depression, larger spermathecae and copulatory openings that are further apart.
 The male has not been described.